 11:30-12:00 Grammar Review

-During Large Group Time, we have family presentations, which have ranged from family interviews and demonstrations to music and singing.
+During Opening Assembly, we have family presentations, which have ranged from family interviews and demonstrations to music and singing.

 During the morning classes, the tutor introduces new memory work in timeline, history, Latin, English grammar, geography, science and math.